-TESTIMONY ON 22-H 7507, AN ACT RELATING TO CRIMINAL PROCEDURE - AUTOMATED LICENSE PLATE READERS March 10, 2022
+TESTIMONY IN SUPPORT OF 23-H 5365, AN ACT RELATING TO CRIMINAL PROCEDURE - AUTOMATED LICENSE PLATE READERS March 22, 2023

-Over the past eight months, the implementation of expansive "automated license plate readers" in municipalities across the state - in many instances without a public approval process or substantive public transparency - has indicated an incredibly troubling trend in the proliferation of surveillance tools by law enforcement.
-These cameras, owned and operated by a company called Flock Safety, have been rapidly expanding in use through municipal law enforcement departments and without any meaningful limitations on their usage or any requirements for public oversight and transparency.
-For these reasons we strongly support this legislation, which would ensure that the implementation of these surveillance tools in Rhode Island cannot happen indiscriminately and without proper and appropriate restrictions on their use and installation.
+Over the past few years, the implementation of expansive "automated license plate readers" in municipalities across the state - in many instances without a public approval process or substantive public transparency - has marked an incredibly troubling trend in the proliferation of surveillance tools by law enforcement.
+These cameras, owned and operated by a company called Flock Safety, have been rapidly expanding in use through municipal law enforcement departments and without any meaningful limitations on their usage or any requirements for public oversight.
+We therefore strongly support this legislation, which would ensure that the implementation of these surveillance tools in Rhode Island cannot happen indiscriminately or without appropriate restrictions on their installation and use.

-As typically occurs with surveillance technology, the actual capabilities of these cameras have been severely underplayed by police representatives over the past few months.
-The joint release issued by the police departments of Cranston, Woonsocket, and Pawtucket in August 2021 illustrates this issue, with the release reducing the abilities of the Flock Safety cameras to simply say that they "capture still photographs of license plates and vehicle characteristics as they travel on public roads."
+As typically occurs with surveillance technology, the actual capabilities of these cameras have been severely underplayed by police representatives.
+The joint release issued by the police departments of Cranston, Woonsocket, and Pawtucket in August 2021 illustrated this issue, with the release reducing the abilities of the Flock Safety cameras to simply say that they "capture still photographs of license plates and vehicle characteristics as they travel on public roads."
 It is true that these cameras record and store both of these aspects, but the realities of the expanded abilities of this technology are far more alarming and troubling.

-Flock Safety's website elaborates on what "vehicle characteristics" further entails, noting that its surveillance system allows police to search by "vehicle type, make, color, license plate state, missing/covered plates, and other unique features like bumper stickers, decals, and roof racks." (emphasis added) And, beyond this, it is not just that Flock Safety records these characteristics, from which police can routinely search and track particular vehicles.
-The capabilities of this technology go far beyond the exclusive capturing of visual data.
-Since every police department that is part of the Flock Safety system has access to the data collected by other participating agencies, the opportunity for targeted and widespread surveillance is multiplied.
-In addition, this is not purely a passive system that merely alerts police when a license plate that is photographed matches a vehicle in the NCIC system, for example.
+Flock Safety's website elaborates on what "vehicle characteristics" further entails, noting that its surveillance system allows police to search by "vehicle type, make, color, license plate state, missing/covered plates, and other unique features like bumper stickers, decals, and roof racks." (emphasis added) Since every police department that is part of the Flock Safety system has access to the data collected by other participating agencies, the opportunity for targeted and widespread surveillance is multiplied.
+This is not purely a passive system that merely alerts police when a license plate that is photographed matches a vehicle in the NCIC system, for example.
 Police can input any license plate number or vehicle characteristic into the system and pull out any information about that vehicle's movements over a lengthy period of time in any community where the cameras are being used.